williamcaban/ocp-vip/CUSTOM_VIP.md

 Create MachineConfig with the configuration for `keepalived.conf`.
 Each one of the `keys` in the data section will be a file under `/vip` inside the VIP container.
 For example, a key with the name of `key_name` will end up as `/vip/key_name`.

 The resulting files are read only files.
 When using a key to provide a track script, the `script` statement must take this into consideration to be able to execute it.
 For example, using the `/bin/sh -c /vip/key_name` to run the track script.
+To customize priority or other `keepalived` configurations, create `key_name` with the FQDN of the Node.
+The OCP VIP Pod knows the name of the Node executing it and it will check if a file `/vip/<node_name>.conf` exist, and use that as the keepalived configuration in that Pod instance.

 ```
 apiVersion: v1